 |Physical Difficulty:||Intermediate||Level of Support:||Self Contained|

 Hollywood (Fort Lauderdale area).
-We’ll gather at the bright and lively Hollywood Beach Suites and Hostel, located just steps from the Hollywood Beach and Boardwalk, named one of America’s “top-ten nostalgic promenades” by USA Today.
-Back at the hostel we’ll become acquainted with one another and enjoy our first group meal together.
+We’ll gather at the bright and lively Hollywood Beach area, named one of America’s “top-ten nostalgic promenades” by USA Today.
 Just a few miles away is Fort Lauderdale and it’s elaborate system of canals, which earned it the nickname, “the Venice of America.”
 If you prefer gawking at yachts over people watching, this is the place for you: An estimated 42,000 yachts harbor in the city’s hundred marinas and boatyards.

 Layover day.
 Today as a special treat, we’ll shuttle van to the eastern reaches of Everglades National Park.
 Before heading out, though, we might want to get our bearings at the Ernest Coe Visitor Center, located just outside Florida City in Homestead.
 In the park proper, we’ll find a series of walking trails; the Pa-hay-okee Overlook Trail features an observation tower that’s a great place to spot native birds.
 The area encompassing Everglades National Park, now the largest subtropical wilderness in the United States and a designated International Biosphere Reserve, was inhabited largely by the Calusa Indians prior to the arrival of the Spanish in 1513.
 Thought to have first emerged around 1000 B.C., the Calusa were a highly organized society that left behind tools made of shells and wood, architectural shell works, and evidence of canoe trails.

-Florida City to Key Largo, 34 miles.
-After today’s introduction to cycling in the Keys, we’ll overnight at John Pennekamp Coral Reef State Park, where the campsides surround the eastern side of Key Largo.
+Florida City to Key Largo, 32 miles.
+After today’s introduction to cycling in the Keys, we’ll overnight at John Pennekamp Coral Reef State Park, where the campsites surround the eastern side of Key Largo.
 Scuba tours and glass-bottom boat tours are available, and the visitor center features a 30,000-gallon saltwater aquarium teeming with life, and a theater that shows nature videos.

-Big Pine Key to Key West, 31 miles.
+Big Pine Key to Key West, 34 miles.
 Key West has been likened to a more laid-back version of New Orleans.
-Orginally known as Cayo Hueso, spanish for “bone key," it’s said the island was so named because early European visitors found it to be littered with human bones.
+Originally known as Cayo Hueso, Spanish for “bone key," it’s said the island was so named because early European visitors found it to be littered with human bones.

 Layover day, Key West.
 There’s so much to see and do in Key West that just one layover day can’t do it justice.
 Still, you can give it your best shot.
 There’s the Key West Aquarium (built by the WPA in 1932–34), Mel Fisher’s Treasures (exhibits from shipwrecks discovered by the famous treasure hunter), the Ernest Hemingway Home and Museum, the Harry S Truman Little White House, the Key West Lighthouse, the Half Shell Raw Bar — you get the picture.
 Before nightfall, however, we’ll board a ferry to Fort Myers.